WordPress Migration Without Losing SEO Rankings: Complete Guide

 Take a complete backup of your WordPress site before making any changes.
 A WordPress site consists of two main parts that you need to capture separately.

-• Files: All files in the WordPress root and subdirectories, including the wp-content folder, which contains your themes, plugins, and uploads.
+• Files: All files in the WordPress root and subdirectories, including the wp-content folder, which contains your themes, plugins, and uploaded media.

 • Database: The MySQL database containing all your posts, pages, comments, and WordPress settings.